Academic Continuity: Tips for Teaching Online

 - Post answers to problem sets online for students to access when reviewing their assignments or studying for exams.

-- More information on myWPI Assessment Tools
+- More information on myWPI Assessment Tools (click Assessment on the lower portion of the page).

 If your traditional face-to-face course includes a lot of interactive discussion, consider using the Discussion Board tool in myWPI.